The browser you are using is not supported. Please consider using a modern browser.

 Hartke

-At a time when the world is facing the largest global refugee crisis since World War II, LIRS remains committed to prioritizing and sustaining policies that support refugees and migrants.
+At a time when the world is facing the largest global refugee crisis since World War II, Global Refuge remains committed to prioritizing and sustaining policies that support refugees and migrants.
 We view refugees as assets to our communities and recognize that their protection and resettlement is part of our obligation as a nation.

-LIRS will continue to work closely with its partners across the country to affirm our commitment to supporting their work in local communities, and with lawmakers to help prioritize and sustain policies that support refugees and migrants.
+Global Refuge will continue to work closely with its partners across the country to affirm our commitment to supporting their work in local communities, and with lawmakers to help prioritize and sustain policies that support refugees and migrants.

 The Latest